Fonemine/documentation/cpq_user.md

 **(a)** As a standalone CPQ solution at the top level.
 Typically, MobileForce CPQ shows a list of previously created quotes and gives you the option to edit or view an existing quote, or to create a new quote.
 When creating a new quote this way, the customer and contact information will need to be filled in, because the quote isn't being created in the context of an existing deal or opportunity.

 **(b)** Contextually, from within the CRM Opportunity (SugarCRM, SalesForce) or Deal (Hubspot, Zendesk).
 This access makes sense since the process of creating a quote starts from an opportunity, where the account and contact info are automatically pulled into the quote  by MobileForce CPQ, so as to provide the context for the quote.
+What fields are automatically pre-filled in various Quote Tabs is determined by the CPQ Setup, so if you would like specific fields to be pre-filled by specific CRM attributes, please talk with your CRM or CPQ Administrator.

 The following screenshot shows these two ways of accessing the MobileForce CPQ: